 🇲🇪 Montenegro · CBCG · Digital Assets Act 2021

-Montenegro Crypto License: CBCG Digital Asset License 2026
+Montenegro Crypto Licence: CBCG Digital Asset Licence 2026

 Montenegro adopted the Law on Digital Assets in 2021, creating one of the Western Balkans' first dedicated crypto licensing frameworks.
 The Central Bank of Montenegro (CBCG) supervises digital asset service providers.
 With a 9% base corporate tax rate, EUR currency, and active EU accession negotiations, Montenegro offers an affordable, strategically positioned licensing destination for crypto businesses seeking European adjacency without full EU overhead.